MandyW0312/RhythmsGonnaGetYou/PEDAC.md

 - Our Record Company decides that it made a wants to Resign Fleetwood Mac to a Record Contract.

-- We want to add the Band, KISS to our Record Company.
+- We want to add the Band, STYX to our Record Company.

-- We want to add the Album ‘ ‘, to the Band Night Ranger.
+- We want to add the Album ‘Kilroy Was Here‘, to the Band STYX.

-- We want to add the Song ‘ ‘, to the New Night Ranger Album.
+- We want to add the Song ‘Mr.Roboto‘, to the Album 'Kilroy Was Here'.

 - We want to View all the Albums for Night Ranger.